tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you don’t roll to recharge any powers during a quick rest (because you choose not to, none need recharging, or you have none), each recovery you spend to heal during that rest heals you the maximum amount for your recovery dice.

 **Quirk:** Slothful.

 ---

+#### Sun, Symbol of the

+Standard Action

+1/Day

+This symbol glows with an inner light like sunshine.
+Cast the cleric spell [cause fear](../Classes/Cleric.md#cause-fear) as a close-quarters spell against 1d4 undead creatures, using Charisma for the attack roll(s) if you wish.

+**Quirk:** Paranoid about vampires.

+---